top of page

 Equity Market Outlook:

-• Consensus 2025 S&P 500 earnings estimates are currently $268 a share.
-This put the S&P 500 at about 22 times 2025 estimates at the current price level.
-This puts valuation back into the upper end of its historical range.
+• Consensus 2026 S&P 500 earnings estimates are currently $310 a share.
+This put the S&P 500 at about 22.5 times 2026 estimates at the current price level.
+This puts valuation back into the upper end of there historical range.

 Fixed Income: